-Here’s a mistake I see from many aspiring content creators.
-Maybe you have done this:
+A common mistake that I see from aspiring content creators.
+Maybe you have done this too:

-You have an idea or framework that inspires you, so you think it’ll also excite other people, too.
+You have an idea that inspires you… so you think that it must also excite other people, too.
+Understandable!

-You put lots of time (and money) into packaging that idea into a book… or a course… or other product… or maybe you spend a lot of effort making an amazing video…
+Therefore you put lots of time (and maybe money) into packaging that idea into a book… or course… or you create an amazing video after a lot of hard work.

-You have fallen for one of the core human biases — to be inside our own heads.
-You’ve neglected to test it with some people to see if that idea, or the way it’s expressed, is really something that inspires other people — besides yourself — before you spent all that effort.
+You just fell for a core human bias — to be inside your own head.
+You’ve neglected to adequately test the idea to see if it really inspires other people — besides yourself — before you spent all that effort.

-Maybe you think it’s a visibility issue, so you try even harder to promote it.
+Maybe you think it’s a visibility issue, so you try harder to promote it.

-The sad result of experiencing this again and again is that you might decide to quit your content creation altogether, believing that it’s just “not your thing”.
+If you keep experiencing this, you might even decide to quit altogether, believing that it’s just “not your thing”.

-You need to experiment with sharing in different ways, always in the mindset of testing, until you discover a way of sharing it that other people easily “get.”
+You need to experiment with different ways of sharing the idea, in the mindset of testing, until you discover a way that other people easily “get.”

-I recommend that you learn and practice The Three Stages of Content.
+In other words, I recommend the Three Stages of Content.

 Stage 1: Casual Content